The Best Places to Celebrate Durga Puja in Delhi 2024

 The easiest way to pandal hop within CR Park is to either walk or take an auto rickshaw.
 Because this is such a popular area during Durga Puja, traffic will be incredibly slow.

-2. Matri Mandir in Safdarung Enclave
+2. Matri Mandir in Safdarjung Enclave

 Matri Mandir hosts one of the best loved Durga Puja pandals in New Delhi.
 It’s located in Block B2 (nearest metro station is Bhikaji Cama Place on the Pink line).
 Try traditional Bengali food from one of the stands behind the temple.